 “Liam’s life was cut short, but his story must bring change,” said a family spokesperson in the news release about the event.

-In a statement, the family remembers their only child and grandchild for his laughter, curiosity and being “the heart” of their family.
-He loved balloons, balls, flowers and teddy bears, they shared.
+In their statement, the family remembers their only child and grandchild for his laughter, curiosity, and being “the heart” of their family.
+They mentioned that he loved balloons, balls, flowers, and teddy bears.

 “Liam was a bright, joyful and loving child who brought light and happiness into the lives of everyone who knew him.”

-The family is also demanding an open investigation into what happened leading up to Liam’s death, stronger safety regulations at childcare facilities, and public awareness so that “other families are not forced to endure the same heartbreak.”
+The family is also urging for an open investigation into Liam’s death, stronger safety regulations at childcare centers, and public awareness to ensure “other families are not forced to endure the same heartbreak.”

 “No parent should ever have to wonder if ‘drop-off’ is safe.
-No child should ever feel the fear that some children felt that day,” stated the family’s message.
+No child should ever feel the fear that some children felt that day,” the family’s statement said.

 “His loss has left an emptiness that can never be filled, but his memory will forever remain our greatest treasure.”